close up of shamrock planter

 east India Holly fern

 Are you like that?
 Do you need a bit of more green during the days this time of year to remind you that spring is around the corner?
-The symbolism of the shamrocks made this planter a perfect vignette where this sweet plant is the focus.
+The symbolism of the shamrocks made the planter pictured above a perfect vignette where this sweet plant is the focus.

 2. Find a way to add St. Patrick’s Day foods and dishes to your table.